 # 22 If you dress for success, you will feel successful, and if you feel successful, you will be successful.
 People will judge you by the way that you dress.
 Dress to impress.
-Strive to make a great first impression with your prospects.
+Strive to make a great first impression with your prospects and team members.

 # 23 You are the most important person in your group.
 The first and most important person to sponsor is yourself.
-If you aren’t all in, you will never do well in the business.
+If you don’t believe in what you are doing no one will join you.

 # 25 In general, I recommend staying in close contact with your new distributor until there are four or five people in depth in their line, and at least one leader type has emerged.
 Build depth in each leg and never stop.
 Always work at the bottom most point of each leg, with the newest, most excited distributor.
 People are less likely to quit when they have something to lose.